kkruecke/cplus-documentation/notes/regex.rst

       }
     }

-The 0\ :sup:`th` submatch refers to the entire match (not a submatch).
-While each of these expressions
+The first "submatch", the 0\ :sup:`th` submatch, is not really a submatch.
+It is the entire match.
+While each of these expressions, which can be written variously as

 .. code-block:: cpp